AWS DynamoDB¶

 ConditionalCheckFailedRequests_Average | Average number of failed requests | Count | TableName |

-ConditionalCheckFailedRequests_Maximum | Maximum value of failed requests | Count | TableName |
+ConditionalCheckFailedRequests_Maximum | Maximum number of failed requests | Count | TableName |

-ConditionalCheckFailedRequests_Minimum | Minimum value of failed requests | Count | TableName |
+ConditionalCheckFailedRequests_Minimum | Minimum number of failed requests | Count | TableName |

 ConditionalCheckFailedRequests_SampleCount | Number of failed requests | Count | TableName |